 (3) The election administrator shall ensure that the ballots provided to an absentee elector are marked as provided in 13-13-116 and shall remove the stubs from the ballots, keeping the stubs in numerical order with the application for absentee ballots, if applicable, or in a precinct envelope or container for that purpose.

-(5) Instructions for voting must be enclosed with the ballots.
-Instructions for primary elections must include use of the envelope for unvoted ballots.
+(4) Instructions for voting must be enclosed with the ballots.
+Instructions for primary elections must include disposal instructions for unvoted ballots.
 The instructions must include information concerning the type or types of writing instruments that may be used to mark the absentee ballot.
 The instructions must include information regarding use of the secrecy envelope and use of the signature envelope.
 The election administrator shall include a voter information pamphlet with the instructions if:

 (a) a statewide ballot issue appears on the ballot mailed to the elector; and